-There’ll be updates in our monthly enewsletter Snippets.
+There will be updates in our monthly eNewsletter Snippets.
 At any time, you can find up-to-date information about our new premises and our farewell to 58 Bellevue Avenue at this page.

 We appreciate your patience as we work towards our historic transformation to our new home.